 Design a career that you will love as a 3-D animator or game artist.
 MCC's Animation and Game Art track provides you with the tools and training you need to take a project from concept to reality, while encouraging your creativity.

-Learn how to execute 3-D animation and still imagery for advertising, industrial visualization, entertainment and corporate communication in an environment designed to emphasize creative concepts.
-Coursework explores on 2-D and 3-D art and animation skills for gaming.
-Learn level design and high-end 3-D graphics integration in a group project environment.
+Learn how to execute 3-D animation and still imagery for advertising, industrial visualization, entertainment, and corporate communication in an environment designed to emphasize creative concepts.
+Coursework explores 2-D and 3-D art and animation skills for gaming.
+Learn level design and high end 3-D graphics integration in a group project environment.

-ONE SEMESTER
+ONE SEMESTER CREDITS

-CRED TT

-FDMA 2768 Introduction to Game Development 3
+FDMA 2768 Introduction to Game

+Development 3

-ARTS 1520 Digital Media Arts I 3
+ARTS 1520 Digital Media I (Area VI) 3

-FDMA 2710 Beginning 2-D Animation 3
+FDMA 2710 Beginning 2D Animation 3

 ARTS 2621L Drawing for Animation 3

 FDMA 2530 Introduction to 3D Modeling 3

-MATH 1130 Survey of Mathematics 4
+MATH 1130 Survey of Mathematics

+(Area II) 4

+Total Credits Completed

-CREDITS 19
+for Certificate 19